 For me, this comes down to three areas.

 The first has to do with building really strong relationships with other investors.
 I mentioned that there's a handful of folks I work really closely with and we genuinely want each other to win.
-We know each other's investment styles so we share deals we think that could be interesting for each other.
+We know each other's investment styles so we share deals that we think could be interesting for each other.

 The second part of the pipeline is building relationships with founders we've backed.
 I’ve invested in around 75 companies and when you include the investments prior to Fund I at Chapter One, it’s even more.
 Founder referrals are a huge part of it (I always say that my favorite referrals come from Chapter One founders because that means they trust me enough to recommend me to their friends and former colleagues).
 I generally find that the deals that founders from Chapter One send me are super high quality.